xan2622/PurrMoji-Emoji-Picker/README.md

 - **macOS**: `~/Library/Application Support/PurrMoji/emoji_packages/`
 - **Linux**: `~/.local/share/PurrMoji/emoji_packages/`

 The Custom emoji folder and Kaomoji data remain in the application directory and don't require extraction.
-Segoe UI Emoji also doesn't require extraction as it uses the system TTF font already installed on Windows.
+Segoe UI Emoji also doesn't require extraction as it uses the system TTF font already installed on Windows ; these emojis are only available on Windows and won't be shown on Linux/MacOS.

 ## ⚖️ Licenses